This article explains what DevOps really means and how automation tools can help teams in adopting DevOps practice.

 What is DevOps?

-Also, instead of configuring the software and hardware manually , DevOps team will write configuration management scripts or codes to bring the deployment infrastructure to the desired state ( eg: 8 web servers, OS specification, hardware specification, application configurations etc ).
-So server provisioning, scaling, application testing and deployment can be automated.
+When it comes to automation, teams will write configuration management scripts or codes to bring the deployment infrastructure to the desired state ( eg: 8 web servers, OS specification, hardware specification, application configurations, etc ).
+So server provisioning, scaling, application testing, and deployment can be automated.

-The next shift in Devops movement is the containerization.
-Container technologies like Docker help Devops team to build applications and ship it to any infrastructure running docker.
+The next shift in the DevOps movement is containerization.
+Container technologies like Docker help DevOps team to build applications and ship it to any infrastructure running docker.
 The application would work the same way it worked on the developer’s laptop.